Proof of citizenship, identity, and residence: EDL/EID

-To prove identity, you must show us one of the following:
+To prove identity, you must show us 1 of the following:

 - U.S. Passport — Valid and has your signature and photo.

 - Driver license, enhanced driver license, or state-issued ID card — Valid and has your signature, date of birth, and photo.

 - Government ID — Valid city, federal, or state ID card that has your signature and photo.

 - Indian Tribal ID — Federally recognized enrollment card or U.S. Bureau of Indian Affairs ID card that has your signature and photo.

 Teens and children